 - AAPT does not provide travel or other expenses for an invited non-plenary speaker or a panelist but will offer a complimentary registration for the full meeting to any invited speaker or a panelist who has not been a member of AAPT within the last five years.
 (The Program Chair has very limited funds to respond to special requests for additional support in unusual cases.
 Any requests for such support must be approved by the Program Chair before an invitation is extended.)
-This policy was approved by vote of the Executive Board in July 2010. - Area Committees are urged to be aggressive in seeking invited speakers who are AAPT members.
+This policy was approved by vote of the Executive Board in July 2010.
+Other options to look for support include AAPT Special Projects and Philanthropy and PERLOC. - Area Committees are urged to be aggressive in seeking invited speakers who are AAPT members.
 Further, insofar as non-member invited speakers are engaged, Area Committees should strive to take advantage of those who make their homes in the immediate area of the meeting, which may result in those speakers staying for the entire meeting because both transportation and housing costs are minimal.